You’ve probably been making your bed for years, but have you been doing it right?

 There are two optional layers that you may want to include:

-2. Mattress pad – Although it’s technically optional, we view a mattress pad as a requirement.
+- Mattress topper – Although it’s technically optional, we view a mattress pad as a requirement.
 Some brands have comfort layers to soften your mattress, but the primary purpose of these is to protect the fabric of your mattress.
 All sorts of things can seep through your sheets and onto your mattress.
 Sweat and other bodily fluids will cause embarrassing stains when it comes time to move or donate your mattress.
-Putting a pad or mattress protector over the surface will keep it looking new.
+Putting a functional mattress topper or protector over the surface will keep it looking new.

 Bottom Sheet